Youth immigrating to Canada don't meet physical activity guidelines

 Queen’s researcher Atif Kukaswadia examined young immigrants coming to Canada and their levels of physical activity, and discovered they are less active than Canadian youth during their first one to two years in Canada.
 However, within three to five years of moving to Canada, the physical activity level of most immigrants equals that of Canadian youth.

-“Every year Canada admits over 200,000 immigrants, and around 25% of these are below the age of 14,” says Mr. Kukaswadia, a PhD Candidate in the Department of Public Health Sciences.
+“Every year Canada admits over 200,000 immigrants, and around 25 per cent of these are below the age of 14,” says Mr. Kukaswadia, a PhD Candidate in the Department of Public Health Sciences.
 “These youth form a large and growing part of the Canadian population.
-However, despite how important physical activity is to the health of youth, very few studies have investigated the role of immigration.”
+However, despite how important physical activity is to the health of youth, very few studies have investigated the role of immigration on physical activity levels.”

 The Canadian Physical Activity Guidelines recommend 60 minutes of moderate to vigorous physical activity seven days a week.
-Kukaswadia found that youth who immigrated within the last 1-2 years were 40% less likely to meet the guidelines.
+Mr. Kukaswadia found that youth who immigrated within the last 1-2 years were 40 per cent less likely to meet the guidelines.

 With this phase of the research completed, Mr. Kukaswadia will next investigate how to remedy the issue of a lack of physical activity in immigrant youth.
 “We need to find out what the barriers are – is it the cost involved, a comfort level with the climate, or a third reason?
 I want to talk to the youth to find out.”